msveshnikov/turbocontent/server/index.md

 ## Overview

-The server (in server/index.js) provides the backend services for the Boiler application.
+The server (in server/index.js) provides the backend services for the Turbocontent application.
 Its main responsibilities are:

 - **AI-Power Presentation Creation:** Accepts requests to generate presentations using AI models (e.g., GPT and Gemini models).